llm-bible/llm-bible.github.io/_publications/cao2024recent.markdown

 ---
 layout: publication
-title: Recent Advances In Text Embedding\: A Comprehensive Review Of Top-performing Methods On The MTEB Benchmark
+title: Recent Advances In Text Embedding&#58; A Comprehensive Review Of Top-performing Methods On The MTEB Benchmark
 authors: Cao Hongliu
 conference: "Arxiv"
 year: 2024